Most serious streamers have heard of Plex, though they may be wondering if it is still one of the best media player options in 2022.

 While the (almost) free version of Plex is a fantastic application, a premium Plex Pass is highly affordable and offers amazing features that can supercharge your media center.

-So, let’s take a look at the benefits you get with Plex Pass so you can decide whether the premium upgrade makes sense for you.
+Let’s take a look at the benefits you get with Plex Pass so you can decide whether the premium upgrade makes sense for you in the current 2022 streaming environment.

 What Is Plex?